paepckehh/lockssl/README.md

 # EXPLICIT WARNING

-The reduced and reordered cipher/key-exchange agility may protect against downgrade attacks, at the price of an very individual TLS Fingerprint.
+The reduced and reordered cipher/key-exchange agility may protect against downgrade attacks, at the price of an very individual TLS Fingerprint.This does (intentionally!)

-This does (intentionally!)
 NOT improve your privacy!
 Your Client can and will be identified via TLS Fingerprinting and targeted with this patch.

 # INFO

 If you do not need any TLS legacy compatiblity (eg. closed env) do not use this patch, just lock your OpenSSL to TLS1.3-only mode and remove the session resume feature.

 # INSTALL